almereyda/awesome-starred/by-topic-sorted.md

 ## http

+- [donno2048/gitback](https://github.com/donno2048/gitback) - The easiest way to makes a backup of all your repositories and gists from GitHub using Python
 - [dstotijn/hetty](https://github.com/dstotijn/hetty) - An HTTP toolkit for security research.
 - [fortio/fortio](https://github.com/fortio/fortio) - Fortio load testing library, command line tool, advanced echo server and web UI in go (golang).
 Allows to specify a set query-per-second load and record latency histograms and other useful stats.
 - [poem-web/poem](https://github.com/poem-web/poem) - A full-featured and easy-to-use web framework with the Rust programming language.